carefree0910/carefree-learn-doc/docs/user-guides/distributed.md

 In `carefree-learn`, **Distributed Training** doesn't mean training your model on multiple GPUs or multiple machines, because `carefree-learn` focuses on tabular datasets (or, structured datasets) which are often not as large as unstructured datasets.
 Instead, **Distributed Training** in `carefree-learn` means **training multiple models** at the same time.
 This is important because:

-+ Deep Learning models suffer from randomness, so we need to train multiple models with the same algorithm and calculate the mean / std of the performances to estimate the algorithm's capacity and stability.
++ Deep Learning models suffer from randomness, so we need to train multiple models with the same algorithm and calculate the mean / std of the performances to evaluate the algorithm's capacity and stability.
 + Ensemble these models (which are trained with the same algorithm) can boost the algorithm's performance without making any changes to the algorithm itself.
 + Parameter searching will be easier & faster.